Reejig Blog

 • The metrics used to evaluate performance

 Without this clarity, AI experimentation will remain exactly that.
+Experiments.
+Work Intelligence gives leaders the task-level data to define agent jobs with precision.

 A simple checklist for responsible AI experimentation

-1. Map the work: Understand tasks, activities, and workflows.
+1. Map the work: Understand tasks, activities, and workflows

 2. Define the hypothesis: What improvement do you expect to see?

-3. Identify candidate tasks for AI: Focus on repeatable, measurable work.
+3. Identify candidate tasks for AI: Focus on repeatable, measurable work

-4. Run controlled experiments: Introduce AI agents with clear success criteria.
+4. Run controlled experiments: Introduce AI agents with clear success criteria

-5. Measure outcomes: Track productivity, cost, quality, and risk.
+5. Measure outcomes: Track productivity, cost, quality, and risk

 6. Evaluate repeatability: Can the results be reproduced at scale?

-7. Scale with governance: Treat AI agents as part of the workforce.
+7. Scale with governance: Treat AI agents as part of the workforce

-Conclusion: the real alchemy of AI
+The real alchemy of AI

 The ancient alchemists spent centuries trying to turn base metals into gold.
+They never succeeded.

 But the analogy holds.
+AI is not magic.

 Turning experimentation into value requires method, structure, and discipline.

 Because in the end, AI does not transform organizations.
+Work does.